3DBAG/roofer/README-dev.md

 Various test cases are available at https://data.3dgi.xyz/roofer-test-data.
 Each test case is documented in the README.

-The test data is downloaded automatically into `tests/data` during the project configuration, provided that you enable the tests with `RF_ENABLE_TESTING`.
+The test data is downloaded automatically into `tests/data` during the project configuration, provided that you enable the tests with `BUILD_TESTING`.
 Once available locally, the data is not re-downloaded, unless the files are removed or they change on the server.

 #### Adding test data